John Wilkes Booth: Reaction and pursuit

 Not all were grief-stricken.
 In New York City, a man was attacked by an enraged crowd when he shouted, "It served Old Abe right!" after hearing the news of Lincoln's death.
 Elsewhere in the South, Lincoln was hated in death as in life, and Booth was viewed as a hero as many rejoiced at news of his deed.
 Other Southerners feared that a vengeful North would exact a terrible retribution upon the defeated former Confederate states.
-"Instead of being a great Southern hero, his deed was considered the worst possible tragedy that could have befallen the South as well as the North," writes Kunhardt.
+"Instead of being a great Southern hero, his deed was considered the worst possible tragedy that could have befallen the South as well as the North", writes Kunhardt.

 Booth continued hiding in the Maryland woods, waiting for an opportunity to cross the Potomac River into Virginia.
 He read the accounts of national mourning reported in the newspapers brought to him by Jones each day.
 By April 20, he was aware that some of his co-conspirators had already been arrested: Mary Surratt, Powell (or Paine), Arnold, and O'Laughlen.
-Booth was surprised to find little public sympathy for his action, especially from those anti-Lincoln newspapers that had previously excoriated the President in life.
+Booth was surprised to find little public sympathy for his action, especially from those anti-Lincoln newspapers that had previously excoriated the president in life.
 News of the assassination reached the far corners of the nation, and indignation was aroused against Lincoln's critics, whom many blamed for encouraging Booth to act.
 The San Francisco Chronicle editorialized:

-Booth wrote of his dismay in a journal entry on April 21, as he awaited nightfall before crossing the Potomac River into Virginia (see map):
+Booth wrote of his dismay in a journal entry on April 21, as he awaited nightfall before crossing the Potomac River into Virginia: